pushkardravid/CSC510-HW2/RESULTS.md

 ## Observations from the Game of Life debugging sessions.

+* The Game of life was implemented in three languages Ruby, Julia and Go.
+* For the ease of testing the code we have used repl which avoids the testers from installing all the requirements locally.
+* we have provided the testers with repl link which contains the respective code for each language in the corresponding folders.

+### Data Collection for Analysis

+* After each debugging session the testers are provided with a survey form to fill, to know more about the experience of the debbuging session.
+* the time taken by each tester to debug is logged manually.

 *For Ruby*

 Observations noted based on the time taken by a person for debugging the ruby code.